 - Possible permanent functional impairment of a body part (excluding those resulting from a back strain);

 - Admission to a hospital (other than 24-hour observation, hernia repair or back strain).

-Victims (if possible) and witness(es) of all accidents/incidents are to contact the Department of Safety and Transportation.
+Victims (if possible) and witness(es) of all accidents/incidents are to contact the Department of University Safety.

 If the incident involves a work-related injury, employees must notify their supervisor or designee immediately upon occurrence of an incident.
-In the event the employee is not able to report it (e.g., unconscious), any witness employed by the University must notify the Office of Human Resources.
-(Refer to Section 7.5 of the Employee Handbook.)
-All injuries resulting in Emergency Medical Services (EMS) response, or treatment by medical personnel, shall be reported immediately to The Department of Safety and Transportation, at 417-836-5509.
+In the event the employee is not able to report it (e.g., unconscious), any witness employed by the university must notify the Office of Human Resources.
+(Refer to Section 6.5 of the Employee Handbook.)
+All injuries resulting in Emergency Medical Services (EMS) response, or treatment by medical personnel, shall be reported immediately to the Department of University Safety, at 417-836-5509.

-Once notified, the Department of Safety and Transportation will dispatch a Public Safety Officer to the scene.
-The officer shall investigate the accident, and document the investigation, as per Safety and Transportation guidelines.
+Once notified, the Department of University Safety will dispatch a Campus Safety Specialist to the scene.
+The specialist shall investigate the accident, and document the investigation, as per University Safety guidelines.